-The Reveille produces weekly newspapers and daily online content at www.lsureveille.com that covers news, sports and entertainment at LSU.
+The Reveille produces newspapers twice a week on Mondays and Thursdays when classes are in session and daily online content at www.lsureveille.com that covers news, sports and entertainment at LSU.
 The Reveille employs approximately 70 LSU students each semester who work as news, sports and entertainment reporters, columnists, copy editors, designers and photographers.
-Find The Reveille on Facebook, Twitter and Instagram and in print on racks across campus and various locations around Baton Rouge including Pennington Biomedical Reseach Center and EBRP Libraries.
+Find The Reveille on Facebook, Twitter and Instagram and in print on racks across campus and various locations around Baton Rouge including Pennington Biomedical Research Center and EBRP Libraries.

 KLSU, a FCC-licensed, non-commercial, educational radio station, broadcasts 24/7 with 23,000 watts of power at 91.1 FM.
 Listeners can tune in to 91.1 FM from up to 40 miles away from campus, or listen to KLSU worldwide via web streaming.
 KLSU disc jockeys describe the overall theme of the station as "alternative," but students host specialty shows at night and on the weekends.
 These shows include genres like underground hip-hop, folk and contemporary funk.
 The station plays music from student-curated computer playlists, but also has the capability to still spin vinyl or CDs from the live studio.
 KLSU reports the news, sports and entertainment on air as well.
 Find KLSU on Facebook, Twitter and Instagram, and stream the station live on the free RadioFX app, available for both IOS and Android mobile device.
 Check it out at www.radiofx.com.